CaramelFur/Picsur/README.md

 I couldn't really find any open source project that allowed you to easily host images.
 So I decided to create one.

-It works like a hybrid between imgur and pastebin.
+It feels like a hybrid between Imgur and Pastebin.

 ## Beta